Einavg7/PIG_FinalProject/README.md

 ## Folders

-Each of the following folders contains the .py code or the .png outputs according to the methodolgy diagram.
+Each of the following folders contains the .py code or the .png outputs according to the methodology diagram.

 | Folder Name     | Description   | Comments  |
 | -------------   |-------------  | ------    |